TestZeus/TestZeus/README.md

 ## Pre-requisites 🔗:
-  JAVA, Maven, TestNG, ChromeDriver on the local
+  Technical requirements : JAVA, Maven, TestNG, ChromeDriver on the local Non-technical requirements : A beverage of your choice (coffee/tea) and some good music to automate the toughest of test cases.

  ## Instructions to run🏃‍♂️:
     Option 1 - Both the UI and API test can be run as standalone TESTNG tests